sukoneck/resume/index.md

  * Evaluated 12 information security tools on their inherent effectiveness and current implementations for a leading healthcare insurer
  * Built and configured a lab environment with connectivity to networks in Azure and AWS.
 Led POCs for container orchestrators like Docker Swarm and for server migration tools such as Zerto and Azure Site Recovery

-**Network and System Administrator,  Safety Services Company,  Tempe AZ,  Apr 2013 - Sept 2014** <br />
+**Network and System Administrator**,  Safety Services Company,  Tempe AZ,  Apr 2013 - Sept 2014

 The nation’s largest provider of safety training materials.
 Its outbound sales centers span an enterprise of two main offices and five satellite locations with 500+ users in an Inc. 5000 fastest growing business environment.

  * Managed NOC hardware relocation and datacenter rack reconstruction to improve disaster recovery